Blog

 “Guides are primarily positioned to establish authority.
 This format is designed to walk a reader through a topic or procedure step by step from start to finish.”
 Netline

 While deciding whether to call your guide a guide or an ebook wouldn’t necessarily change your content, it could have an impact on your CTA.
 “Download our ebook” may have different results than “Download our guide.”
-This is a great variable to test in your next nurture or content syndication campaign!
+This is a great variable to test in your next nurture or paid media campaign—or on your website!

 Just remember that your audience will probably have specific expectations when reading something promoted as a guide.
 Make sure they’re learning something from that content, regardless of its final format.